Virginia-iGEM/2018-wiki/app/content/Team.md

 			<h4>Angela Yi</h4>
 			<img src="images/TeamPhotos/2018Angela1.jpg" alt="2018Angela" id="img-bio">
             <q>Teach me how to gain weight.</q>
-			<p>Angela is a four year majoring in systems engineering.
-She is the head of Human Practices, and responsible for planning our numerous public outreach events.
-She is famous for roasting people in the lab.</p>
+			<p>Angela is a fourth-year majoring in Systems Engineering.
+As the head of Human Practices, she is the main point of contact with companies and other teams.
+She is the one that makes sure all our collaborations and events are well-planned and delivered as we wanted them to be.
+Fun fact, she runs half-marathons!</p>
 			<br>
 		</div>
 	</div>